Brent Jones: Honors

 Jones was inducted into the Division II Football Hall of Fame in 2001, the College Football Hall of Fame in 2002, and the Bay Area Sports Hall of Fame in 2013.
 On May 19, 2025, it was announced that Jones was elected as the 33rd member and the first tight end in franchise history that will be inducted into the San Francisco 49ers Hall of Fame.
 "It is truly the greatest honor of my life to be alongside the legends that comprise the San Francisco 49ers Hall of Fame, one of the greatest franchises in all of professional sports," Jones said after receiving the call from owner Jed York.
-His induction will take place on December 14 at halftime during the 49ers Week 15 home game at Levi's Stadium against the Tennessee Titans for the upcoming 2025 NFL season.
+On December 13 at Levi's Stadium, he was inducted and was honored the next day on December 14 at halftime during the 49ers 2025 NFL season Week 15 home game against the Tennessee Titans.